Intermetallic: Research definition

-Homogeneous and heterogeneous solid solutions of metals, and interstitial compounds (such as carbides and nitrides), are excluded under this definition.
+Homogeneous and heterogeneous solid solutions of metals, and interstitial compounds such as carbides and nitrides are excluded under this definition.
 However, interstitial intermetallic compounds are included, as are alloys of intermetallic compounds with a metal.

 Common use

 In common use, the research definition, including post-transition metals and metalloids, is extended to include compounds such as cementite, Fe3C.
-These compounds, sometimes termed interstitial compounds, can be stoichiometric, and share similar properties to the intermetallic compounds defined above.
+These compounds, sometimes termed interstitial compounds, can be stoichiometric, and share properties with the above intermetallic compounds.

 Complexes

 The term intermetallic is used to describe compounds involving two or more metals such as the cyclopentadienyl complex Cp6Ni2Zn4.

 B2

-A B2 intermetallic compound has equal numbers of atoms of two metals such as aluminium and iron, arranged as two interpenetrating simple cubic lattices of the component metals.
+A B2 (also known as cesium chloride structure type) intermetallic compound has equal numbers of atoms of two metals, such as aluminium-iron, and aluminium-nickel, arranged as two interpenetrating simple cubic lattices of the component metals.

-Properties and applications
+Properties

-Intermetallic compounds are generally brittle at room temperature and have high melting points.
+Intermetallic compounds are generally brittle at room temperature and have high melting point, though many also exhibit metallic conductivity or semiconducting behavior depending on the degree of covalent bonding.
 Cleavage or intergranular fracture modes are typical of intermetallics due to limited independent slip systems required for plastic deformation.
-However, there are some examples of intermetallics with ductile fracture modes such as Nb–15Al–40Ti.
-Other intermetallics can exhibit improved ductility by alloying with other elements to increase grain boundary cohesion.
-Alloying of other materials such as boron to improve grain boundary cohesion can improve ductility in many intermetallics.
-They often offer a compromise between ceramic and metallic properties when hardness and/or resistance to high temperatures is important enough to sacrifice some toughness and ease of processing.
-They can also display desirable magnetic, superconducting and chemical properties, due to their strong internal order and mixed (metallic and covalent/ionic) bonding, respectively.
+However, some intermetallics have ductile fracture modes such as Nb–15Al–40Ti.
+Others can exhibit improved ductility by alloying with other elements to increase grain boundary cohesion.
+Alloying of other materials such as boron to improve grain boundary cohesion can improve ductility.
+They may offer a compromise between ceramic and metallic properties when hardness and/or resistance to high temperatures is important enough to sacrifice some toughness and ease of processing.
+They can display desirable magnetic and chemical properties, due to their strong internal order and mixed (metallic and covalent/ionic) bonding, respectively.
 Intermetallics have given rise to various novel materials developments.
-Some examples include alnico and the hydrogen storage materials in nickel metal hydride batteries.
-Ni3Al, which is the hardening phase in the familiar nickel-base super alloys, and the various titanium aluminides have also attracted interest for turbine blade applications, while the latter is also used in very small quantities for grain refinement of titanium alloys.
-Silicides, inter-metallic involving silicon, are utilized as barrier and contact layers in microelectronics.